wn-doolittle/caliper-spec/caliper.md

 <a name="event" />

 ### 3.2 The Caliper Event
-A Caliper [Event](#event) is a generic type that describes a relationship established between two entities, an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time.
+A Caliper [Event](#event) is a generic type that describes a relationship established between an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time.
 The [Event](#event) properties `actor`, `action` and `object` form a compact data structure that resembles an [RDF](#rdf) triple linking a subject to an object via a predicate.
 A learner starting an assessment, annotating a reading, pausing a video or posting a message to a forum are examples of learning activities that Caliper models as events.

-Caliper defines a number of [Event](#event) types, each employing terms that are scoped to a particular activity domain.
+Caliper defines a number of [Event](#event) types, each scoped to a particular activity domain.
 The event model also seeks to describe the environment or context in which a learning activity is situated.
 Group affiliation, membership roles and status, recent navigation history, supporting technology and session information can all be represented.
 Entities generated as a result of the interaction between an `actor` and an `object` can also be described (annotating a piece of digital content and producing an [Annotation](#annotation) is one such example).

 Like an [Entity](#entity), a Caliper [Event](#event) is largely self-describing via a required `type` property.
 A unique identifier in the form of a [UUID](https://tools.ietf.org/html/rfc4122) MUST also be provided.
 An optional `extensions` property is also defined so that implementors can add custom properties not described by the model.
+Again, like an [Entity](#entity), an [Event](#event) as a data structure constitutes an unordered set of key:value pairs or properties.

 #### Properties
 The base set of [Event](#event) properties is listed below.
 Each property MUST only be referenced once.
 The `uuid`, `type`, `actor`, `action`, `object` and `eventTime` properties are required; all other properties are optional.
 Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.